Kumeyaay

-The Kumeyaay, also known as 'Iipai-Tiipai or by the historical Spanish name Diegueño, is a tribe of indigenous people who live at the northern border of Baja California in Mexico and the southern border of California in the United States.
+The Kumeyaay, also known as 'Iipai-Tiipai or by the historical Spanish name Diegueño, is a tribe of Indigenous people who live at the northern border of Baja California in Mexico and the southern border of California in the United States.
 They are an Indigenous people of California.

 The Kumeyaay language belongs to the Yuman–Cochimí language family.
 The Kumeyaay consist of three related groups, the 'Iipai, Tiipai, and Kamia.
 The San Diego River loosely divided the 'Iipay and the Tiipai historical homelands, while the Kamia lived in the eastern desert areas.

 The 'Iipai lived to the north, from Escondido to Lake Henshaw, while the Tiipai lived to the south, in lands including the Laguna Mountains, Ensenada, and Tecate.
 The Kamia lived to the east in an area that included Mexicali and bordered the Salton Sea.
+Typical of Californian coastal people, the pre-contact Kumeyaay diet was rich in maritime protein and they had a relatively high population density compared to interior North American tribes.

 Name

 The Kumeyaay or 'Iipai-Tiipai were formerly known as the Diegueños, the former Spanish name applied to the Mission Indians living along the San Diego River.
 They are referred to as Kumiai in Mexico.
 The term Kumeyaay translates as "People of the west", with the word meyaay meaning "steep" or "cliff".

 Language

 All languages and dialects spoken by the Kumeyaay belong to the Delta–California branch of the Yuman language family, to which several other linguistically distinct, but related, groups also belong (including the Cocopa, Quechan, Paipai, and Kiliwa).
 Native speakers contend that, within their territory, all Kumeyaay ('Iipay/Tiipay) can understand and speak to each other, if even after a brief familiarization.

 Nomenclature and tribal distinctions are not widely agreed upon.
-According to Margaret Langdon, who is credited with doing much of the early work on documenting the language, the general scholarly consensus recognized three separate languages:
+According to Margaret Langdon, who is credited with doing much of the early work on documenting the language, the general scholarly consensus recognized three separate dialects: